P.H.R.U.F.C. Rugby Versus Leukaemia

 So, the idea of the Rugby Union Challenge was born.

-Power House Rugby Union intends to promote the idea of becoming Bone Marrow and Blood/Plasma donors amongst its own players and their extended families in the forthcoming season (2019) and into the future.
+Power House Rugby Union intends to promote the idea of becoming registered Bone Marrow Donors and Blood/Plasma donors amongst its own players and their extended families in the forthcoming season (2020) and into the future.

 Once the club has secured a significant number of new donors from its community, it plans to “throw down the gauntlet” to other Rugby clubs in the local Rugby Union to see who can secure the most donors over a given period such as the playing season.